WHOIGit/nes-lter-nutrient-transect/README.md

 2) cleans the provided data
 3) performs quality assurance on the data
 4) assembles and outputs the final XML file for submission to EDI

-### Package Status:
-Version 2 of this data package is published to the EDI repository [here](https://portal.edirepository.org/nis/mapbrowse?scope=knb-lter-nes&identifier=4&revision=2).